timtaylor3/ELK-Stack/README.md

   +    CentOS                                                     -- Complete
   +    Ubuntu                                                     -- Not Tested
 + Utilize SSL to connect Filebeat with Logstash                   -- Complete
-+ Logstash configureations need to be updated to remove logic where "Type" is used in favor of "Tags"  -- Complete
++ Logstash configurations need to be updated to remove logic where "Type" is used in favor of "Tags"  -- Complete

 ## Next Item:
 + Configure SSL between Elasticsearch and Kibana